In Greenwood fire, distant landowner's 'burnt canvas' raises questions about land management

 Now the family must deal with a "burnt canvas" in Minnesota, Hayes said.

-"What makes us the most sick is the loss of the habitat, and we've gotten to know a lot of the locals and cabin owners … there's a lot of great folks up there that are as dedicated naturalists and outdoors folks as I've ever seen, and this is going to be very difficult," Hayes said.
+"What makes us the most sick is the loss of the habitat ... and this is going to be very difficult," Hayes said.
 "It's tough to see."

 Data editor MaryJo Webster contributed to this story.